The simplest place to start with a discussion on brushless motors is the fact that they have no brushes.

-It is for these reasons that many companies and engineers are now switching from brushed DC to brushless DC (for more information on things to look out for in making the switch from brushed to brushless please CLICK HERE.
+It is for these reasons that many companies and engineers are now switching from brushed DC to brushless DC.

 The one central disadvantage which is often highlighted is quite simply related to the cost which is higher than DC motors.

 Depending on your application the cost may be an issue but is always worth thinking about the lifespan of the product that you are building.

 If a brushless motor and controller costs 3 times as much as a DC motor but lasts 5 times as long (and therefore requires less man hours, costs and hassle in replacing parts) then it is quite likely to deliver value for money over its life.

 If you have any questions about the cost effectiveness of brushless motors or would like support in sourcing the right motor for your application then please feel free to contact us by phone, online chat or email.